 Ah, the punctuation.
 Of all the grammar in IELTS writing, this one is perhaps the most abused and misused.
 With a lot of rules, many will easily get confused, when to use what.
 Aham!
 Aham! many but not all.
 Behold my students behold, below you will find the guidance.
 So fear not.
-We shall be dealing with the best IELTS Punctuation rules for writing today.
+We shall be dealing with the best IELTS Punctuation rules for writing tasks 1 and 2 today.

 Attention toilet is for disabled pregnant old children only.